PRTG Manual: Introduction: Monitoring with PRTG

-The most important thing is to set the same SNMP version in the PRTG settings (for example, on Root level) as you have configured in your target device.
-If you select an SNMP version that is not supported by the server or device you want to monitor, you receive an error message.
-Unfortunately, in most cases, these error messages do not explicitly point to the possibility that you are using the incorrect SNMP version.
-These messages provide minimum information only, such as cannot connect or similar.
-Similar errors occur when community strings, usernames, or passwords do not match.
+Make sure to set the same SNMP version in the PRTG settings (for example, in the root group settings) as in the target device.
+If you select an SNMP version that is not supported by the server or target device, you receive an error message.
+These error messages often do not explicitly say that you are using the wrong SNMP version and only provide minimum information, such as cannot connect.
+Similar errors occur when community strings, user names, or passwords do not match.

-You can monitor Windows systems via Windows Management Instrumentation (WMI) and Windows Performance Counters.
+You can monitor Windows systems via Windows Management Instrumentation (WMI) and Windows performance counters.
 WMI is the Microsoft base technology for monitoring and managing Windows-based systems.
-PRTG uses this technology to access data of various Windows configuration parameters and status values.
-However, sensors using the WMI protocol generally have a high impact on system performance.
-In addition to strict WMI sensors, there are sensors that can use Performance Counters to monitor Windows systems.
+PRTG uses it to access data of various Windows configuration parameters and status values.
+Note that sensors that use the WMI protocol generally have a high impact on system performance.
+In addition to strict WMI sensors, there are sensors that can use performance counters to monitor Windows systems.

-To monitor via WMI and Performance Counters, it is usually sufficient to provide Credentials for Windows Systems in PRTG.
-However, monitoring via WMI is not always trivial and often causes issues.
+To monitor via WMI and performance counters, it is usually sufficient to provide credentials for Windows systems in PRTG.
+However, monitoring via WMI is not always trivial and can cause issues.

 If you run into issues with WMI, see the Knowledge Base: My WMI sensors don't work.
 What can I do?

 It is also possible to use Simple Network Management Protocol (SNMP) for Windows devices.
 The same information is often available using any of these protocols.
-From a performance perspective, the preference would be SNMP, and then WMI or Performance Counters.
+Regarding performance, the preference is SNMP, then WMI or performance counters.

-Using flow protocols, you can monitor the bandwidth usage of all packets going through a device.
-In PRTG, you can view Toplists for all xFlow (NetFlow, IPFIX, sFlow, jFlow) sensors.
+Using Flow (NetFlow, jFlow, sFlow, IPFIX) protocols, you can monitor the bandwidth usage of all packets going through a device.
+In PRTG, you can view Toplists for all xFlow sensors.

 - NetFlow v5/v9 and IPFIX: Originally introduced by Cisco and supported by several vendors.